ThermIQ/thermiq_mqtt-ha/README.md

 **Please support the continous development by buying a ThermiQ-room2 from ThermIQ, we are a small company and Your support makes a difference!**
 Get the neccessary hardware from [Thermiq.net](https://thermiq.net), where you also can read more about our products and background.

+## Important release notes
+From v3.x:
+   - the units used in the db recorder have been corrected, an attempt to upgrade the existing database is done at start.
+Also try the "Developer Tools" Statistics tab if built in conversions fail
+   - The EVU is now a boolean value better representing the ON/OFF function
+   - The Lovelace card has breaking changes, adding a max peak powerconsumption per hour.
+See below for instructions.

 # Steps to install ThermIQ HA Integration
 1. Install the Mosquitto Add-on in Home Assistant.
 2. Install [MQTT Explorer](https://mqtt-explorer.com/) on your PC and verify that you can connect to Mosquitto